WTCB/D4C/API/README.md

 Swaggerhub: https://public-api.staging.preprod.thorbiq.com/doc \
 With the right API calls you can get back information about the products in the structure of the protocol.

-# Test API (not yet available)
+# Test API
-Webservice hosted by Buildwise for testing purposes with 'fake' data.
+Webservice hosted by Buildwise for testing purposes with EPD data.
 It allows you as well to retrieve information about a selection of products in the structure of the protocol.
 Swaggerhub: https://app-bw-d4c-api.azurewebsites.net/swagger/index.html

 [Knauf example](https://app-bw-d4c-api.azurewebsites.net/v1/product/acdb59b2-f983-404a-80dc-53475fdaba93) \